 Mann is in the Tower Grove South neighborhood.
 That is also a really good option.
 It is easier to get into some of these schools.
 It’s much more about just living in the area, than jumping through all the rest of the hoops that some of the other options have.
 But in general, St. Louis City public schools does have some good options, so I will talk about that.
 Like I said, I’m going to, in a future video, do a deeper dive on some of those schools independently, but option number one, St. Louis City public schools.

-Option number two is going to be still within the St. Louis City public school system.
+Option number two for St Louis City School options is going to be still within the St. Louis City public school system.
 It’s going to be their magnet school program, and this is where the Gifted and Talented schools, that’s the bucket that they all in.
 And I can tell you right now that that topic alone is so immense that it’s probably going to take several videos to get through.
 I don’t want to make a seven-hour-long video, so I’m, I’m probably going to have to break this down into several.
 I personally have a child that goes to Mallinckrodt.

 The three elementary schools in the gifted and talented program are Mallinckrodt, Kennard, and Columbia.
 The middle school option for gifted and talented is currently only McKinley.
 And as far as the high school